NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 **/complete_executive_summary/** *This file is intended to provide a simple, small dataset that can be more easily and quickly downloaded, queried, and analyzed than the summary or run datasets and provides an easy starting point for using this dataset.* It contains a minimal set of per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps.
 This file has the same schema as the summary datasets, except it does not include any per-epoch statistic columns except for test_loss_q1, test_loss_median, and test_loss_q3.
 **/complete_executive_summary.tar.xz** is a compressed tarball of /complete_executive_summary/

-/complete_summary/ contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps
+**/complete_summary/** contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps.
+This complete summary dataset is designed for easy analysis of aggregate statistics without the need to query individual repetitions.
+If the executive summary doesn't have everything you need (for example you want to see the KL-Divergence history for regularized experiments), the summary dataset likely is what you want to use.
 /complete_summary.tar.xz is a compressed tarball of /complete_summary/

+**/all_repetitions/** contains all of the repetition records in all sweeps.
+This dataset contains all of the raw data logged during every repetition of every experiment.
+It is well-partitioned, but even so, it can be cumbersome to work with.
+Use the executive summary or summary datasets if you can.
+If you need the raw data, though, it's in here.
-/all_repetitions/ contains all of the repetition records in all sweeps /all_repetitions.tar.xz is a compressed tarball of /all_repetitions/
+/all_repetitions.tar is a tarball of /all_repetitions/

 /primary_sweep_summary/ contains summary experiment statistics for the primary sweep /primary_sweep_summary.tar.xz is a compressed tarball of /primary_sweep_summary/